cgomesu/nanopim4-satahat-fan/README.md

 There's arguably more code here than necessary to run a fan controller.
 This was a hobbie of mine (I wanted to revisit the first version which used a fixed table to set the speed) and an opportunity to learn more about bash and the sysfs interface.

+This is free.
+There is NO WARRANTY.
+Use at your own risk.

 If you have any issues or suggestions, open an issue or [send me an e-mail](mailto:me@cgomesu.com).

 # Requisites